 BE CAREFUL THOUGH:

-How much the Blue Star Ferry ticket cost?
+How much does a Blue Star Ferry ticket cost?

 FLIGHTS TO SYROS